CIFASIS/gnss-stereo-inertial-fusion/README.md

 }
 ```

+You can find a version of this article on arXiv: [Link](https://arxiv.org/abs/2307.12836)

 ## License
 This work is licensed [GPLv3 license](LICENSE).
 For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](Dependencies.md).